×

 2. Click Istio in the Provided APIs column.

-3. Click Istio instance, istio-sample by default, in the Name column.
+3. Click the Istio instance, named default, in the Name column.

 4. Click YAML to view the Istio configuration and make modifications.